kiwicom/contessa/docs/features.rst

         "columns": ["a", "b", "c"],
         "separate_time_filters": [{"column": "c"}, {"column": "d"}]
     }
-    # would check NOT_NULL while filtering by "c" column for last 30 days, write the result.
+    # Checks NOT_NULL while filtering by column c and writes the result,
-    # then apply another rule when it would filter by column "d"
+    # then repeats the same check while filtering by column d and writes the result as a separate value.

 Context
 -------------------------